 - How to prepare

-- Make sure you are well rested before taking a test.
+- Be at your best!
+Make sure you are well rested and find a quiet space to complete tests.